How to access the hidden job market in the GCC

 Here’s what we know, that most people don’t realise:

 - Many companies in the GCC are mandated to prioritise locals unless they find a high-level candidate with proven international exposure and regional relevance.
-Your profile needs to walk that tightrope and leave no doubt that you're the guy/gal for the job.
+Your profile needs to walk that tightrope and leave no doubt that you're the person for the job to outrank everyone else.

 - The algorithm rewards recent activity.
 If your last post was six months ago, LinkedIn thinks your profile is dormant.
 Engage on a daily basis.
 Be seen.